Derwin1310/Pokeapi/README.md

-# Welcome to my Portfolio web!

-It's not over yet, but will be soon!
+# Pokedex online!

+Search any pokemon that you want to see!

 ## Technologies

 React js
+Sass
 node version: 16.13.2
 run it with: npm start